erxes/erxes/docs/docs/administrator/system-config.md

  `Add URI = https://api.nylas.com/oauth/callback`

-After you create the Google service account download json and replace with google_cred.json.
+After you create the [Google service account (refer to the link)](/administrator/system-config#create-a-service-account) download json and replace with google_cred.json.

+Basic integration setting has done.
+Now you need to connect your account to Erxes.

 **Erxes Gmail integration settings:**